-- 01 Treat your workers with dignity - 02 Inventory is a huge Cost of Poor Quality - 03 Customer buying behavior must be tracked with every business environmental change - 04 Housekeeping and safety are a prerequisite for building a quality culture - 05 Challenge every time consuming activity or process - 06 Quality does not need a passport or visa quality fable: quality needs no passport
+- 1. Treat your workers with dignity - 2.
+Inventory is a huge Cost Of Poor Quality - Customer buying behaviour must be tracked with every business environmental change - Housekeeping and safety is a prerequisite for building quality culture - 5.
+Challenge every time consuming activity or process - Quality does not need a passport or visa